tasket/wyng-backup/README.md

 like `prune` and `receive` from working; this can be resolved by manually un-taring the archive on the destination and changing format 'tar' to 'folders' in the local session 'info' file.
 In future, tar archives will have limited `prune` and full `receive` support.)

+#### monitor

+   $ sudo sparsebak.py monitor

+The `monitor` command takes no options and starts a monitor-only session that collects snapshot change metadata.
+This only takes a few seconds and is good to do on a frequent, regular basis (several times an hour or more) via cron or a systemd timer.
+This command isn't strictly necessary but exists to make sparsebak snapshots short-lived and relatively carefree -- sparsebak snapshots will not eat up disk space by accumulating large amounts of old data.

 #### receive